 Candy is also a source of empty calories, because it provides little or no nutritional value beyond food energy.
 At the start of the 20th century, when undernutrition was a serious problem, especially among poor and working-class people, and when nutrition science was a new field, the high calorie content was promoted as a virtue.
 Researchers suggested that candy, especially candy with milk and nuts, was a low-cost alternative to normal meals (Labau, 2012).
-This study seeks to produce a candy with nutritious Guyabano fruit, so that the finished product is nutritional.
+This study aims to produce a candy with Guyabano fruit, to have a finished product with is increased nutritional value.

 In this study, gelatine is added to make the candy more gummy and more appetizing to the consumers at all ages.
-According to LaBau (2013), gummy candies are made with a base of gelatine and are often flavoured with fruit juices or extracts.
-Gelatine gives them a distinctive chewy texture that ranges from soft to very firm, depending on the amount of gelatine used.
+According to LaBau (2013), gummy candies are made with a base of gelatine and are often flavoured with fruit juices or extracts.Gelatine gives them a distinctive chewy texture that ranges from soft to very firm, depending on the amount of gelatine used.

 Gelatine is a protein obtained by boiling skin, tendons, ligaments, and/or bones with water.
 It is usually obtained from cows or pigs.
 Gelatine is used as a thickener for puddings (such as Jell-O), candies, marshmallows, cakes, ice cream, and yogurts.
-In this study, gelatine is mixed with guyabano fruit pulp, so that the finished candy is more nutritious, and therefore can be used as alternative to normal meals (Cunningham, 2013).
+In this study, gelatine is mixed with guyabano fruit pulp, so that the finished candy is more nutritious, and therefore can be used as alternative food to normal meals (Cunningham, 2013).

 This study ventured to produce gummy candy from the pulp of Guyabano fruit.
-It sought to identify the ingredients, tools, and equipment to be used in producing the candy, as well as easy to follow procedures.
+It sought to identify the ingredients, tools, and equipment to be used in producing the candy, and discover procedures which are easy to follow.
 Further, the study sought to determine its acceptability in terms of overall preference, appearance, texture, scent, taste, aftertaste, shelf life, and marketability.
-This study was conducted at the Food Technology Laboratory of Bohol Island State University of Academic Year 2013-2014.
+This study was conducted at the Food Technology Laboratory of Bohol Island State University main campus of Academic Year 2013-2014.

 This is an experimental study where the products are subjected to sensory appraisal.
 According to Walker (2004), sensory appraisal is a scientific discipline used to evoke, measure, analyze, and interpret reactions to those characteristics of food and materials as they are perceived by the senses of sight, smell, taste, touch, and hearing.
 The product of this study was subjected to sensory analysis.
 A total of 100 participants rated the product, 35 of them were teachers and instructors of Food Technology, Technology and Livelihood Education, which were considered as experts in the field; and 65 were students and people from rural community, acting as consumers of the product.
-After preparing, the finished candies were given to the two groups of participants to test the product.
-The two groups rated the product using four point hedonic scale sheet.
-A sensory score sheet of four point hedonic scale was utilized by the participants in rating the product under the following numerical and descriptions: 1-Dislike Very Much, 2- Dislike, 3- Like, and 4- Like Very Much.
+After preparing the candies, the finished candies were given to the two groups of participants to test the product using the following numerical rating and descriptions: 1-Dislike Very Much, 2- Dislike, 3- Like, and 4- Like Very Much.
 For purposes of analysis, the following ranges and descriptions were also used: 1.00-1.75, Dislike Very Much; 1.76- 2.51, Dislike; 2.52 - 3.27, Like; and 3.28 - 4.00, Like Very Much.

-Ingredients, Tools, and Equipment
+Ingredients, Tools and Equipment